Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ways to prevent hepatitis infections that cause liver cancer

-New forms of targeted therapy, including drugs that can be taken in higher doses
+New forms of targeted therapy, including medicines that can be taken in higher doses

-Local chemotherapy with beads or oil injected into or near the tumor, with the goal of having fewer side effects than systemic chemotherapy, which goes into the bloodstream and throughout the entire body.
+Local chemotherapy with beads or oil injected into or near the tumor.
+The goal is to have fewer side effects than systemic chemotherapy.
+This goes into the bloodstream and throughout the entire body.